vidit1999/json-folder-creater/Readme.md

 > You need `Python>=3.6` installed to use this tool.

 ## What this tool is about?
-* This tool can help you generate folder structure from a JSON file.
-This JSON file needs to follow certain rules,
+* This tool can help you generate folder structure from a JSON file ([Example](./folder_structure.json)).
+This JSON file needs to follow rules stade below,
     1. JSON file should contain keys which specify where to create file/folder.
     2. This top level keys can represent folder's relative or absolute path.
     3. Corresponding value of that key will specify the desired folder structure.